 Already have a site published at your domain?

-If you already have a website on the domain you want to connect to Leadpages, we would recommend connecting a subdomain.
+If you already have a website on the domain you want to connect to Leadpages, we would recommend connecting a subdomain using that same root domain.
 You can still connect your domain to Leadpages, you'll just want to use a subdomain other than

 Without a subdomain, connecting your domain to Leadpages with an existing site there will result in that site being overridden by Leadpages.
 Your site would not be deleted, but essentially hidden and inaccessible behind your Leadpages content.

 For example, if you have a site published to

 www.yoursite.com, when connecting your domain to Leadpages, use a custom subdomain like so:

 The fine print

 There are a couple things you should know before connecting your domain.

 - Pages are still hosted on our servers—we do not publish pages to your server directly.